iBrick/opendaylight-oxygen-setup/README.md

   wget -P images https://nexus.opendaylight.org/content/groups/public/org/opendaylight/integration/distribution-karaf/0.3.3-Lithium-SR3/distribution-karaf-0.3.3-Lithium-SR3.tar.gz

-5. Under the "ODL" directory, edit the "distro" file to reflect the release you just downloaded into the "images" directory.
+5. Under the "ODL" directory, edit the DISTRO variable in the "parameters" file to reflect the release you just downloaded into the "images" directory.

 6. Unpack ODL using